MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

   <tbody>
     <tr>
       <td>A</td>
-      <td>IFR flights only are permitted, all flights are subject to air traffic control service and are separated from each other</td>
+      <td>IFR only, subject to ATC and separated from all other traffic</td>
     </tr>
     <tr>
       <td>B</td>
-      <td>IFR and VFR flights are permitted, all flights are subject to air traffic control service and are separated from each other</td>
+      <td>IFR and VFR, subject to ATC and separated from all other traffic</td>
     </tr>
     <tr>
       <td>C</td>
-      <td>IFR and VFR flights are permitted, all flights are subject to air traffic control service and IFR flights are separated from other IFR flights and from VFR flights.
-VFR flights are separated from IFR flights and receive traffic information in respect of other VFR flights.</td>
+      <td>IFR and VFR, subject to ATC, IFR separated from other IFR and VFR, VFR separated from IFR and given traffic info on other VFR</td>
     </tr>
     <tr>
       <td>D</td>
-      <td>IFR and VFR flights are permitted and all flights are subject to air traffic control service.
-IFR flights are separated from other IFR flights and receive traffic information in respect of VFR flights.
-VFR flights receive traffic information in respect of all other flights.</td>
+      <td>IFR and VFR, subject to ATC, IFR separated from other IFR and given traffic info on VFR, VFR given traffic info on all traffic</td>
     </tr>
     <tr>
       <td>E</td>
-      <td>IFR and VFR flights are permitted, IFR flights are subject to air traffic control service and are separated from other IFR flights.
-All flights receive traffic information as far as is practical.</td>
+      <td>IFR and VFR, subject to ATC, IFR separated from other IFR, all traffic given traffic info as far as practical</td>
     </tr>
     <tr>
       <td>F</td>
-      <td>IFR and VFR flights are permitted, all participating IFR flights receive an air traffic advisory service and all flights receive flight information service if requested.</td>
+      <td>IFR and VFR, IFR given advisory service, all traffic given flight information service if requested</td>
     </tr>
     <tr>
       <td>G</td>
-      <td>IFR and VFR flights are permitted and receive flight information service if requested.</td>
+      <td>IFR and VFR, flight information service provided if requested</td>
     </tr>
   </tbody>
 </table>